 The most common signs and symptoms of COVID-19 are fever, cough, and shortness of breath.
 Less common symptoms include nausea, muscle ache, confusion, headache, and sore throat.
-Due to the abundance of symptoms we see with this novel virus, we have created a clinical care COVID-19 toolkit for healthcare professionals.

 Pre-existing comorbid conditions that increase the likelihood of severe illness with COVID-19 include cardiovascular disease, diabetes, chronic respiratory disease, hypertension, cancer, and obesity.